 SCREEN: Clicking on Setup Gallery Display to change the color of the DNA image to yellow or white.

-Click the Next Segment button to create a segment of 1,500 randomly selected objects to make the cluster algorithm available, and then click on Cluster [1].

-SCREEN: Clicking the Next Segment button to create a segment of 1,500 randomly selected objects and then clicking on Cluster.
+Click on Cluster [1] to run the algorithm to group images with similar morphology together.
+Once clustering is complete, click on the individual clusters and begin assigning images to appropriate model classes [2].

+SCREEN: Clicking on Cluster to begin running the clustering algorithm.

+SCREEN: Clicking on a Cluster of images and assigning some images to the appropriate model class.

 After a minimum of 25 objects are assigned to each model class, the Predict algorithm becomes available.
 Click on Predict [1].
+Once the predict algorithm has completed running, add objects from the predicted classes to the appropriate model classes [2].
 Once a minimum of 100 objects are assigned to each model class, click on the Training tab at the top of the screen and then click on the Train button [2].
+Once model training is complete, click on View Results to assess model accuracy [3].

 SCREEN: After the Predict algorithm becomes available, clicking on Predict.

+SCREEN: Assigning images to model classes once Predict has finished running

 SCREEN: Click on the Training tab at the top of the screen and then on the Train button.

+SCREEN: Click on View Results to view the results of model training and assess accuracy metrics [3].

 Classifying Data Using the Model and Generating Report

-Once the model training is complete, click View Results [1].
-Under Experiment Type, click the radio button beside Classify to start a classification experiment and click Next [2].
+Once the model training is complete, click the menu button to define a new experiment.
+Under Experiment Type, click the radio button beside Classify to start a classification experiment and click Next [1].

-SCREEN: Clicking on View Results.

-SCREEN: Under Experiment Type, clicking the radio button beside Classify and then clicking on Next.
+SCREEN: Clicking menu button then, under Experiment Type, clicking the radio button beside Classify and then clicking on Next.

 Click on the model to be used for classification, then click on Next [1].
 On the Select Files screen, click on Add Files, browse for the files to be classified by the CNN model and then click on Next [2].